 Along with physical damage (can we all say ‘C-Section shelf’) – there’s also mental trauma, as with any form of birth.
 The photograph with this post is now one of my favorites, but it didn’t used to be… It used to be a memento of my failings… a reminder that I hadn’t done things ‘properly.’

 Yeah, I went there… ‘Properly’?
 Blooming ridiculous, I know.
 At the time, there was a rational part of my brain saying, ‘It doesn’t matter how she arrived, she’s alive.’
 However, there was also a louder non-rational part that harbored feelings of guilt and inferiority.

 Although my husband and I now joke and high-five about being ‘honeymoon fresh’ – at the time I definitely felt less of a mom because I didn’t push her out of my faff, or experience the ‘burning ring of fire’ (apologies to anyone who now has Johnny Cash stuck in their head).

 Reflectively – if nature had done as it intended my children and I wouldn’t be here, so what’s the point in feeling guilty about that?
 I should feel lucky, and now I finally do.

-Hate to be the bearer of bad news folks, but I’ve come to the conclusion there’s no easy way to birth… What goes up must come down, albeit nine months later and slightly heavier – there’s just no getting away from pain, scars, complications, and hefty dose of indignity… But if everyone comes out of it healthy, happy and alive – who really cares?”
+Hate to be the bearer of bad news folks, but I’ve come to the conclusion there’s no easy way to birth.
+What goes up must come down, albeit nine months later and slightly heavier – there’s just no getting away from pain, scars, complications, and hefty dose of indignity.

 Provide beauty and strength for other moms.
 SHARE this story on Facebook with your friends and family.